 Stock Market Crashes

 Stock market crashes and secular bear markets are a reality of investing in stocks.
-The result of either will be determined by your investment allocation.
+The result of either will be determined by your investment decisions.
 If you are not prepared by having the right asset allocation for the current circumstances and valuation; your portfolio can be destroyed for years to come.

 If you have a 50% loss and a 50% gain you are not at break even.
 You have lost 25% of your portfolio!
 Volatility is one of the most underestimated killers of portfolio performance.
 If you don’t have a clear understanding of this concept read my post “Portfolio Volatility and the Impact on Performance”.

 Get Your Asset Allocation Right!

 Once you understand the importance of capital preservation; how do you get your asset allocation right?
 This is the secret only value investors seem to know: Price Matters!